This article highlights the best things to do in Little Tokyo Los Angeles.

 - Tripod – A compact tripod to take your photos and videos to a different level. >>Check out this popular option here

 - Portable Power Bank – It is a pain to keep phones charged on trips (more if you are taking pictures, posting on social media, and navigating).
 Having a power bank is a lifesaver.
 The Anker portable charger can charge a phone 5 times. >Buy this incredible power bank here

 Things to Do in Little Tokyo Los Angeles

 This article concentrates on things to do in the Little Tokyo Historic District.
 I am not covering other parts of Downtown here.

 You are going to notice a heavy focus on the gastronomic scene of the area.
 Food is one of the main draws of Little Tokyo.

-Keep in mind this the largest of the official Japantowns in the United States (the other Japantowns are located in San Francisco and San Jose).
+Keep in mind this is the largest of the official Japantowns in the United States (the other Japantowns are located in San Francisco and San Jose).
 Los Angeles has the second-largest Japanese population in the country (after Honolulu).

 Stroll the Japanese Village Plaza